sijielu/Revival/docs/final.md

 - **Image-to-Image Translation**
 Image-to-image translation is the task of taking images from one domain and transforming them so they have the style (or characteristics) of images from another domain.
 - **Generative Adversarial Networks (GANs)**
 Generative Adversarial Networks (GANs) achieved huge successes in image editing, image generation, and many other areas.
-GANs, introduced by Ian Goodfellow and other researchers at the University of Montreal in 2014, are a type of neural networks based on the idea of adversarial training, where two neural networks, generator and discriminator, contest with each other.
+GANs, introduced by Ian Goodfellow and other researchers at the Université de Montréal in 2014, are a type of neural networks based on the idea of adversarial training, where two neural networks, generator and discriminator, contest with each other.
 - **Cycle-Consistent Adversarial Networks (CycleGANs)**

 #### 2. Formulation